Bondzio/akouao.github.io/_pages/cv.md

 <strong>STEM Ambassador</strong>

 - Assisted with University Open Days.
-- Assisted in STEM events such as GreenFoot and LEGO Minstorms to engage children in local primary schools.
+- Assisted in STEM events such as GreenFoot and LEGO Mindstorms to engage children in local primary schools.

 #### <strong>Key Skills</strong>